Nepiki/Guides/(WIP)-Tim-Burton's-The-Nightmare-Before-Christmas:-Oogie's-Revenge-(PS2).md

 The game assigns you 1 point each time you get hit from anything.
 In Nightmare Mode, you'll get instead 2 points per each hit you take to make it less forgiving.

 **!-Count**\
 This is the amount of !-points you earned.
-These points can be earned in different ways: taunting enemies, startling them with presents thrown with the Santa Jack Costume, hitting enemies with the first hit of Soul Cycle, and correctly pressing the buttons right at the center between the markers during Dance Mode (successfully doing so will mark the input as "GOOD").
+These points can be mainly be gotten by taunting enemies or startling them with presents.
+They can also be earned with Soul Cycle or with Dance Mode, by hitting the inputs right in the middle of the two markers.

 After beating a chapter, you'll earn a rank based on which requirement has been reached: D, C, B, A, S. D being the lowest rank, S the highest, and most difficult to reach rank.
 The requirements change based on what difficulty has been selected, Nightmare Mode having naturally the hardest requirements to get a rank S.